This page describes some common scenarios of working in the Modeler with version control.

 File Management And Java Development

 The Modeler takes care of some file management automatically.
 If you add or remove custom widgets they are automatically added or removed from version control, too.
-Some files and directories (e.g. deployment and releases directories) are automatically ignored so that they are not committed to version control.
+Some files and directories (for example, deployment and releases directories) are automatically ignored so that they are not committed to version control.

 We advise you to always commit and update inside the Modeler because in this way useful metadata is added to your revisions.
 The Modeler has ways to recover from external updates or merges but it is best to not depend on that.